Giddapahar Tea Estate – The Tea Garden

 Tea from India at Siam Tea Shop

 The sustainable trend to more quality with tea on the western market increasingly bears sweet fruit in India, too.
 Year after year, the mayor tea estates in Darjeeling and Assam compete for the market’s recognition for each season’s best “First Flush“, “Second Flush” or “Autumnal”.
 However, not only quality comes from India at new levels today, but also completely new diversity of India’s tea portfolio.
 Black tea, for example, the classic of Indian teas, suddenly comes around in the most diverse appearances.
 The spectrum reaches from the modern, flowery, spring-hearted first flush to full-bodied, dark roasted second flushes to earthy and malty “autumnals”.
-One example for a modern, somewhat „greener“ processed First Flush, as it is typical for many estates today, is our Giddapahar SFTGFOP 1 CH SPL EX 03 First Flush 2018.
+One example for a modern, somewhat „greener“ processed First Flush, as it is typical for many estates today, is our Giddapahar First Flush 2019 Spring Wonder Ex 01.

-The dry leaves material of Giddapahar Spring Gold First Flush 2018 awards Darjeeling tea lovers with true eye candy even before getting to actually trying it.
+The dry leaves material of Giddapahar First Flush 2019 Spring Wonder Ex 01 award Darjeeling tea lovers with true eye candy even before getting to actually trying it.
 A rare combination of brown, red and turquoise shades that most probably only Darjeeling’ modern first flushes processing can evoke.
-Just like last year, Giddapahar’s first flush sticks out with downright perfect harmony and balance of its flavor composition.
-However, 2018 adds a floral elegance to this that is unique even among this exceptional year’s first flushes from Darjeeling.
-Highly recommended to friends of high-floral teas without any astringency or bitterness.
+As usual, Giddapahar’s first flush sticks out with downright perfect harmony and balance of its flavor composition.
+However, the early picking (Ex 01) adds a fresh fruityness to this that is unique among this year’s Darjeeling first flushes.
+Highly recommendable for friends of complex fruity teas without any astringency or bitterness.

-For more Darjeeling first flush teas at Siam Tea Shop, please see here:
+For more first flushes from Darjeeling and other Indian cultivation areas at Siam Tea Shop, please see here: